bismarkarhinful/bismarkarhinful/README.md

 I'm a self-taught software engineer from Ghana 🇬🇭.

 ## About Me
 I'm a passionate learner who loves coding and 3D design.
-You'll always find me exploring new technologies and working on exciting projects.
+You'll always find me exploring new technologies and working on exciting stuff.

 ## What I'm Currently Learning
 - **JavaScript**: Enhancing my skills in front-end development.